goldsborough/Writer-Tutorial/Articles/part_three.md

     self.toolbar.addAction(imageAction)

 And a slot function, `self.insertImage()`.
 In it, we open a `getOpenFileName` dialog like we did for opening a file in the very beginning, from which we retrieve a file name.
-With it, :
+If we got one, we create a `QImage` and, if it was loadable (`isNull` == False), insert it using our `QTextCursor`'s `insertImage` method.
+If it wasn't loadable, we pop up an error dialog:

     def insertImage(self):